ustinian-wang/blog/docs/Resume.md

 **Faisco**

-Frontend Engineer
+Front-end Engineer

 Dec 2016 - Present

-- I manage mall management projects on PC, mobile, and WeChat.
+- I manage mall management projects on PC, mobile, and We Chat.

 - Responsible for critical features like Points Reward and Flash Sale.